Create a new user using Create user statement.

 Step 1: if on Windows machine just set your oracle SID to your database in which you have created this user

-Hope you enjoyed reading please share my videos and blog with your friends.
+Hope you enjoyed reading please share my videos and blogs with your friends.
 Thanks & Have a great day!